mcauser/awesome-micropython/readme.md

 * [micropython-scron](https://github.com/fizista/micropython-scron) - SimpleCRON is a time-based task scheduling program inspired by the well-known cron program for Unix systems.
 * [Schedule](https://github.com/peterhinch/micropython-async/blob/master/v3/docs/SCHEDULE.md) - A scheduler for asyncio based applications.
 Schedule events at specified times and dates or with reference to Sun and Moon rise and set.
 * [micropython-aioschedule](https://github.com/ThinkTransit/micropython-aioschedule) - A persistent uasyncio scheduler that supports deepsleep between task runs.
+* [Suntime](https://github.com/lorcap/micropython-suntime) - Approximated calculation of sunrise and sunset time.
+Given a `date` and the coordinate pair `(latitude, longitude)` of a place on Earth, this library computes when sun rises above the horizon and when it sets down on that day in that place.

 ### Storage